 - It is very economical – ground beef is still one of the cheapest meats around, and because it is bulked out with potatoes, onions and peas, a little goes a long way.

-- You don’t need to spend too much time – just brown the onions, spices and meat and then leave it to simmer until it is ready.
+- You don't need to spend too much time - brown the onions, spices and meat and then let it simmer until it is ready.

-- The flavours are amazing – the spices are fried with the onions to release the aromas.
+- The flavours are amazing - the spices are fried with the onions to release the aromas.
 The meat is browned to provide an extra depth of flavour.
-And then everything is combined with stock and tomato passata and allowed to simmer until the meat has absorbed all the spiciness, and has become soft and tender.
+Then everything is combined with stock and tomato passata and allowed to simmer until the meat has absorbed all the spiciness and has become soft and tender.

 - You don’t need to thicken the sauce – this recipe calls for grated potato which acts as a thickening agent – so once the curry is cooked, the potatoes will all have disintegrated and thickened the sauce.